Assignment 3: String Formatting

 Some examples:

-• "%8x" unsigned int argument, output is zero-padded width-8
+• "%8x" unsigned int argument, output is zero-padded, field width=8

 The %p format is a variant of %lx used for pointers.
-A pointer uses a default conversion format of zero-padded width-8 hexadecimal prefixed with 0x, e.g. 0x02000040.
+A pointer uses a default conversion format of zero-padded field width 8 hexadecimal prefixed with 0x, e.g. 0x02000040.
 If a field width is specified, e.g. %16p, it overrides the default width of 8.

-The characters of the converted output are written to buf, truncated if necessary to fit in bufsize.
-The return value is the number of characters (not including the null-terminator) in the fully expanded output (i.e. number of characters that would have been written).
+The characters of the converted output string are written to buf ending with a null-terminator and truncated if necessary to fit in bufsize.
+The return value is the length of the fully expanded output string (i.e. number of characters that would have been written ignoring any truncation that did happen).

 Some examples: